atlassian-labs/figma-for-jira/README.md

    ```shell
    npm run start:tunnel
    ```
-   > **Note:** If you are using a free version of ngrok, please open the tunneled URL first.
+   > **ℹ️ NOTE:** If you are using a free version of ngrok, please open the tunneled URL in browser and click
-   > This needs to be done to bypass the ngrok browser warning.
-Just visit your ngrok tunnel URL in a browser and click
    > on the **Visit** button.
+This needs to be done to bypass the ngrok browser warning.
 6. Start the app.
    ```shell
    npm start